Darshfb/swaglabs-playwright/readme.md

 ## Introduction

-This document outlines the automation testing plan for the Swag Labs, a web application for shopping.
+This document outlines the automation testing plan for the Swag Labs using playwright, a web application for shopping.

 ## Features